FedeColap/bring-it-server/README.md

-Protected endpoint: header must include Authorization bearing a valid JWT `user_id` is derived from JWT, and all other `user` infos are then combined with the database storing the `trips` Successful post request will perform the `POST` request and redirect to the *Search Page*
+Protected endpoint: header must include Authorization bearing a valid JWT `user_id` is derived from JWT, and all other `user` infos are then combined with the database storing the `trips` Successful post request will perform the `POST` request and redirect to the *Search Page*, where the added trip will be immediately available.